 All websites require a domain name and this one for example is greatwebdesign.uk.
 This is something you should ideally register yourself, so it remains your property and in your name.

-It typically costs just a few pounds a year to retain domain ownership, while web hosting can be found for less than £5 a month.
-I find Kualo are very helpful, while providing an easy interface to manage your domains and hosting.
+It typically costs just a few pounds a year to retain domain ownership.
+I find Kualo are very helpful, while providing an easy interface to manage your domains.

 If you are struggling with this or need some clarification, just contact me and I'll help you get started, but it's really very easy and no more complicated than buying something on Amazon.